-\begin{theorem} Let $f \in K[x]$ be a degree $2m$ polynomial such that the Galois group of the splitting field of $f(x)-t$ over $\Kbar(t)$ is the symmetric group $S_{2m}$.
-Assume that $f'(x)$ is irreducible over $K$ and $f$ is not post-critically finite.
-Then the arboreal representation attached to $f$ and $t$ over $\Kbar(t)$ is surjective. \end{theorem}
+\begin{theorem} Let $f \in F[x]$ be a degree $2m$ polynomial such that the Galois group of the splitting field of $f(x)-t$ over $K=\overline{F}(t)$ is the symmetric group $S_{2m}$.
+Assume that $f'(x)$ is irreducible over $F$ and $f$ is not post-critically finite.
+Then the arboreal representation attached to $f$ and $t$ over $K$ is surjective. \end{theorem}

+In fact we prove a stronger statement that provides a criterion for the surjectivity of the iterated monodromy group attached to an even degree polynomial $f$ in terms of the critical orbit of $f$.
 Jamie Juul \cite{Juul2016-preprint}*{Proposition~3.2.} proves a version of theorem \ref{intro-monodromy} for finite level arboreal representations and polynomials of arbitrary degree.
-However Juul's results do not imply that a polynomial over $\Q$ with surjective infinite level iterated monodromy group exists.
-Our result shows that when $K$ is a number field most polynomials have surjective infinite level iterated monodromy groups, see Remark \ref{most-polys}.
+However we do not know if the class of polynomials for which Juul's result implies surjectivity of the infinite level arboreal representation is large.
+Our result shows that when $F$ is a number field most polynomials have surjective infinite level iterated monodromy groups, see Remark \ref{most-polys}.